-I don’t totally understand it. but the yogurt seems to work magic.
-You will be rewarded with a crust that’s full of layers and flavor.
+I don’t understand it, but the yogurt seems to work magic.
+Your reward is a crust that’s full of layers and flavor.

 Don’t miss the video showing how to do this.

-Freeze prepared pie crust while you preheat oven to 375 degrees F.
+Chill a prepared pie crust while you preheat the oven to 425˚ F.

 Kitchen secret for cheap and handy pie weights: